luerhard/chapter_regression_and_artifical/main.md

 Statistics became widely employed in the landscape of all social sciences from the 1950s onward [@plattHistorySociologicalResearch1998].
 Platt’s [-@plattHistorySociologicalResearch1998] historical account of sociological methods argues that studies from 1920 to 1940 lacked external funding and were mainly qualitative by design (interviews, ethnography).
 In the following decades, this changed as surveys and statistics became the main instruments for social scientists [@converseSurveyResearchUnited2009].
-The quantification and numeric measurement of social phenomena through surveys, the subsequent approximation of complex concepts in variables, together with increasing computing power, can be seen as a "watershed moment" of empirical social research.
+The quantification and numeric measurement of social phenomena through surveys, the subsequent approximation of complex concepts in variables, together with increasing computing power, can be seen as a 'watershed moment' of empirical social research.
 The paramount of research activities shifted during this process from ethnographic community studies to an individualistic perspective which was inherent to survey questions [@porterModernSocialSciences2003].

 Reflecting changes in methods, new theoretical programs came into fashion.
 For instance, rational choice theory with its methodological individualism was well-suited to explain variable-centred research questions and became a prevalent taste of many sociologists [@colemanFoundationsSocialTheory1990].
 The usage of surveys, the resulting availability of a new kind of data, and easier access and higher acceptance of causal models occurred in other social sciences as well.
 In psychology and economics, for instance, the general methodological subfields of psychometrics and econometrics respectively emerged [@rafteryStatisticsSociology19502001].
-In the wake of variable-driven data retrieval came the advent of regression models, factor analysis, and other statistical techniques in sociology, although those methods were considered “esoteric expertise” [@abbottSystemProfessions1988, 147] until the late 1960s.
+In the wake of variable-driven data retrieval came the advent of regression models, factor analysis, and other statistical techniques in sociology, although those methods were considered 'esoteric expertise' [@abbottSystemProfessions1988, 147] until the late 1960s.

 Thus, the shift to quantitative research was fueled by fundamental changes in research content (survey), techniques (regressions), and technology (computers).
 Social scientists face a similar situation today.
 The flux of research fashions and increasing diversity of the field has picked up steam as a new era of big data and super-computing has arrived [@mcfarland:SociologyEraBig.2016].
 For more than a decade, the internet has changed the lives of most people in industrialized countries providing the means to use all sorts of digital traces (e.g., connections, profiles, or communications) as data on social behaviours and systems.

-Compared to computer scientists and engineers who have embraced the analysis of large social data and actively developed research programs to "conquer" this domain [@conteManifestoComputationalSocial2012], social scientists have been rather slow to utilize the possibilities of new data and computational methods [@heibergerInstallingComputationalSocial2016].
+Compared to computer scientists and engineers who have embraced the analysis of large social data and actively developed research programs to 'conquer' this domain [@conteManifestoComputationalSocial2012], social scientists have been rather slow to utilize the possibilities of new data and computational methods [@heibergerInstallingComputationalSocial2016].
 Part of the explanation may be sought in the underlying research program of [!ts] that dominates quantitative research in the social sciences.
 It builds on inferential statistics and Karl Popper's formalizations [@popper:LogicScientificDiscovery.1968], i.e., testing falsifiable hypotheses, derived from (general) theories.
 This foundation of testing theory-based assumptions describes a way of generating knowledge about a small part of a population and generalizing it to its entirety [@krzywinski:Importancebeinguncertain.2013].
-One main pillar of this approach is to calculate the probability of this generalization being wrong (like the probability of a false-positive or alpha error as represented by the p-value)\todo[author=JS]{Agree?}.
+One main pillar of this approach is to calculate the probability of this generalization being wrong (like the probability of a false-positive or alpha error as represented by the p-value).
-Hence, social scientists rely heavily on thresholds upon which we accept or reject hypotheses\todo[author=JS]{I feel "hypothesis" would be more precise than assumptions.}, most often considered to be at the conventional but arbitrary significance level of 5 percent.
+Hence, social scientists rely heavily on thresholds upon which we accept or reject hypotheses, most often considered to be at the conventional but arbitrary significance level of 5 percent.

 While this frequentist approach is well-suited for carefully conducted surveys, it bears some significant shortcomings for digital data.
 One severe methodological challenge is tied to _sample characteristics_.
-Most of the frequentist approaches are driven by or depend on to sample size (e.g., all chi-squared-based test-statistics).
+Most of the frequentist approaches are driven by or depend on sample size (e.g., all chi-squared-based test-statistics).
 Testing for significance with very large sample sizes will almost always generate statistically significant results, rendering those tests meaningless.
 This problem is amplified by the source of many popular digital data, e.g., social media platforms like Twitter.
 Inferences and significance levels are then, at best, possible for the underlying population, hence, the platform's users [@lewisThreeFallaciesDigital2015].